griga23/shoe-store/lab1.md

 ![image](terraform/img/confluent-logo-300-2.png)
 # Lab 1

-All required resources must be already created for this lab to work correctly.
+All required resources in Confluent Cloud must be already created for this lab to work correctly.
 If you haven't already, follow the [prerequisites](prereq.md).

 [1.
 Verify Confluent Cloud Resources](lab1.md#1-verify-confluent-cloud-resources)